SuperShivam5000/adiai-backend/README.md

 DALL-E-3
 Midjourney

-Cross model memory—start your conversation with one model, pick it up with another, no awkward resets.
+Game-Changing Feature: Cross-Model Memory enables you to start a conversation with one model and seamlessly continue it with another—no resets, no lost context.
 Instant unlocking of reasoning, vision, file uploads, web search, and more.
-Effortlessly switch between language and image generation in one place.
 No payments.
 No login.
 No questions asked.

 AdiAI: Unleash the full arsenal of today’s LLMs, your way.
 Available as a Web App (installable on any device) and as a native Android application.